 So, is there any way to fix this problem in the ZZ plant?
 Let’s learn more about it in the next section.

-How To Fix Black Spots On ZZ Plant Stems
+6 Ways To Fix Black Spots On ZZ Plant Stems

 Even though the following fixes help greatly solve this issue, you won’t be able to remove the black spots from the stem completely.
 These are permanent marks and may remain on the stem till the end of the plant’s lifecycle.